is0383kk/Pytorch_VAE-GMM/README.md

 My environment is the following **Pytorch==1.5.1+cu101, CUDA==10.1**

-# Changes with and without mutual learning
+# Changes with and without mutual learning (for MNIST)
 ## Latent space on VAE
 Left : without mutual learning・Right : with mutual learning
 Plot using TSNE